Common Brooding Issues and How to Solve Them

 Dehydration

-Quail chicks can easily become dehydrated, especially if the brooder is too hot or if they can’t access water properly.
+It’s easy for chicks to become dehydrated, especially if the brooder is too hot or if they have difficulty accessing water.
 Dehydration can lead to lethargy, poor growth, and even death if not corrected quickly.

 Overcrowding and Bullying